siddhantkatyan/GlasXC/README.md

 # [GlasXC](https://github.com/pyschedelicsid/GlasXC)

-`GlasXC` is an implementation of paper `Breaking the Glass Ceiling for Embedding-BasedClassifiers for Large Output Spaces - NIPS'19` in Pytorch:
+`GlasXC` is an implementation of paper `Breaking the Glass Ceiling for Embedding-Based Classifiers for Large Output Spaces - NIPS'19` in Pytorch:

 - **GlasXC**: is for solving the extreme classification using simple Deep Learning architecture + GLAS Regularizer